 MCAP and ACAP permits - US$ 30 or Rs.
-3000 for Annapurna Conservation Area Project Permit and US$ 30 or Rs.
-3000 for Manaslu Conservation Area Project Permit.
+3000 for the Annapurna Conservation Area Project Permit and US$ 30 or Rs.
+3000 for the Manaslu Conservation Area Project Permit.

 For a child who is under 10 years old, the Restricted Area Permit, ACAP, and MCAP are all free, but they will have to submit all the necessary documents regarding the permit and go through the same process.

 You will have to carry 4 passport-sized photos of yourself.